givenmnisi6/CMPG323-Project-2-34292748/README.md

 - You can delete or alter an item based on its ID.

 ### Credentials to use:
+- Alternatively you can go to swagger using the following link https://asecmpg323-project-2-34292748.azurewebsites.net/swagger/index.html

 | Role          | Administrator   | User |
 | :------------ |:---------------:| :-----:|